 Enter the immersive sandbox world of Mortal Online.
 It is only first person.
 You have directional attacks and blocking.
 Almost all items are player crafted, each material having an effect on the crafted item.
 You are your character, no classes, so you make your own build.
 There are primary skill point limits, so you have limited skills per character making each character its own specialized person (but you can have 4 character slots per account, so you can still do several things).
 You can tame most of the mobs you find out in the world.
 Ride mounts.
 Build player made cities, or siege them.
 You can fully loot dead players, minus a select few bound items(that are either very low tier gear or have to do with your character build like trinkets or spell books).
 Localized banking, meaning what you bank in a town stays in the town.
 And so on.

-The criminal system is also pretty decent, but not without flaws.
-What I mean is that it has a good balance between fun and penalty for going red.
-The problem being that PVP groups pretty much need to go red, and staying blue has little value if you live wit ha guild outside of NPC towns.
+The criminal system has a good balance between fun and penalty’s for criminal actions.
 The way it works is you have a murder count timer.
 It takes 8 in game hours to tick down 1 murder count, and you need 5 to go red.
 Attacking a blue player while being blue makes you go grey.
 Grey is criminal but for only 2 minutes (time restarts with combat, so it won’t end while fighting).
 NPC town guards will attack criminals.
 So if you want to live in lawful NPC towns, you have to stay blue.
 The good thing is, that you can still attack blues here and there and stay blue, and just AFK the murder counts down.
 The flaw, is that killing players and staying blue is possible for a player who has lots of time to AFK, so it gives a false sense of security.
 When you see other blue players, they could still be a dangerous player who might attack you.
 The penalties for being red are that NPC guards will attack you, and you get attribute stat loss from resurrecting at normal priests.
 You can usually get these stats up quickly, but it can be bypassed by using your guilds priest, which gives no stat loss and is generally the ideal option.
-The flaw with this is it makes it harder to be red and not have a guild.
 If you want to PVP and stay blue you can try to only attack criminals, which has no penalty.

 Low Required Grind

 Mortals grind is very minimal, for most things.
 You can read skill books when you are offline which can get your skills up, usually to around level 70 (max being 100).
 Basic things like getting your athletics, swords, armor training, etc all skill up very quickly, especially if you already got them up with a book.
-You can easily max your swords and stuff up on another player in a couple hours.
-Some things in a couple nights.
-Some crafting related skills like high end metals can be very expensive to grind up, but the general things you need to play are easy to get up.
-Gear wise, currently low end gear is viable for foot PVP, so you don’t need to worry much about a massive gear grind.
-Mounted and end game spell books can cost a lot though, so you may not want to start with those.
+You can easily max your combat skills on a training dummy in a couple hours or less, which is very fast when you compare it to other mainstream MMO’s like Runescape.
+Some crafting related skills like high end metals can be very expensive to grind up, but this is what makes them end game.
+Gear wise, low end gear is viable for foot PVP, so you don’t need to worry about a massive gear grind.
 Making an advanced crafter can be very expensive, requiring a massive gold grind, but you can do basic crafting very easily.
-I view having an advanced crafter as one of the end game aspects of the game.
-If you need gear you can always trade, so you don’t have to grind out crafter characters to enjoy the game.
+If you dont want to craft, you can always trade with players in person or through the trade broker.

 The Down Sides